Chapter 1: The First Steps

 Harry winced and started quickly down the stairs.
 "Sorry, sorry!
 I didn't know that was a rule."

-"Wait, that's not-" Hermione cut off, the door closing behind him.
-He hurried into the Common Room, passed Parvati and Lavender.
-He spotted Ron sitting on the same couch Harry had used earlier.
+"Wait, that's not-" Hermione cut off, and Harry heard the sound of the door closing behind him.
+He hurried back into the Common Room, where he spotted Ron sitting on the same couch Harry had used earlier.
 Ron looked at him curiously as he approached.
 "What's the matter?"

 Harry shook his head and sighed, slumping down next to him.
 "I didn't know there was a rule about us going up there."
-He nodded towards the stairs to the Girls' Dormitory, where Hermione had appeared.
+He nodded towards the stairs to the Girls' Dormitory, where a ruffled looking Hermione had appeared, wearing a determined expression.
 "Hope she's not too upset about it."

 The two of them stood as Hermione approached, looking in rather a state.
 Her hair was bushier than normal and her robes looked slightly crushed.
-Before Harry could say anything she asked, "How did you do that?"
+Harry winced, realising she had rushed through getting ready because of him.
+Before he could say anything she asked, "How did you do that?"

 Harry shared a confused glance with Ron.
 "Um, how did I do what?"